Codin-Nerds/Neutron-Bot/CONTRIBUTING.md

 # Contributing

-This project is fully open-sourced and will be automatically deployed whenever commits are pushed to `master` branch, so these are the guidelines to keep everything clean and in working order.
+This project is fully open-sourced and will be automatically deployed whenever commits are pushed to `main` branch, so these are the guidelines to keep everything clean and in working order.

 Note that contributions may be rejected on the basis of a contributor failing to follow these guidelines